2001 German Grand Prix: Post-race

-Both Benetton drivers managed to finish both their cars in the points for the first time in the season.
+Both Benetton drivers achieved their first double-points finish for the first time in the season.
 Fisichella said he was "very happy, for Jenson and myself" and thanked members of his team for his result.
 Button believed that his team's good result was because of improved changes to the balance on his Benetton.
 He later revealed that he accidentally removed his water bottle tube from his mouth which caused water to spray on his face under braking.
 The result led to Benetton technical director Mike Gascoyne to describe the race as "a useful kick-start before the final races of the season" and said Benetton would ensure that the result was not "a one-off".
 Alesi described the weekend as "a very important one for the team" because of his sixth-place finish.
 Heidfeld said he felt confident he would have finished in the first three positions had De La Rosa not collided with him.
 De La Rosa admitted to making an error by braking earlier than usual and said that he would apologise to Heidfeld after underestimating how close the latter was.

 Montoya left the circuit without speaking to journalists.
 He admitted to being "so disappointed I cannot find the words to describe how I feel.
 Up to the pit stop the race was going perfectly for me."
 Michael Schumacher shared similar feelings to Montoya: "I am not too disappointed as the situation in the championship remains the same and there is one less race to go.
 It was a shame not to finish the race and pick up a further six points."
 He denied reports that television footage showed him apparently laughing when Coulthard retired, saying he was joking with the marshals.
 BMW Motorsport's technical director Mario Theissen surmised that the two starts and Montoya's delayed pit stop causing the engine temperatures to rise likely caused Montoya's engine failure.
-Williams technical director Patrick Head was unhappy with the refueling rigs supplied by the Federation Internationale de l'Automobile (FIA).
+Williams technical director Patrick Head was unhappy with the refueling rigs supplied by the Fédération Internationale de l'Automobile (FIA).
 One of the rigs was sent back to manufacturer Intertechnique who found no system faults.